Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/05/html-5-forms-special-input-elements.md

 ## Email

 The email input is useful for several reasons.
 Firstly, the browser can take care of validating that the input is a valid email address.
-If you have ever researched the correct regular expression for an email address, you will have discovered that the most common regular expression in use actually won’t allow many valid email addresses.
+If you have ever researched the correct regular expression for an email address, you will have discovered that the most common regular expression in use actually won't allow many valid email addresses.
 On top of this, mobile browsers can show the right keyboard layout for entering email addresses.

 ```html
 <input type="email" name="email" placeholder="Enter your email">